-Associate of Science in Environmental Science, continued

 Physical and Natural Sciences

 ASTR 270: General Astronomy (3)

 BIOL 202: Genetics (4)

 BIOL 203L; Ecology and Evolution (4)

 BIOL 204L: Plant and Animal Form and Function (4)

-CHEM 122/124L: General Chemistry II(3)/

-General Chemistry II Lab (1)
+CHEM 122/124L: General Chemistry II(3)/General Chemistry II Lab (1)

 CHEM 212: Integrated Organic Chemistry and

 Biochemistry (4)

 EPS 201L: Earth History (4)

 EPS 203: Earth Resources and Man (3)

 EPS 251: Meteorology (3)

 PHYC 160L: General Physics Laboratory (1)

 PHYC 161: General Physics (3)

 PHYC 161L: General Physics Laboratory (1)

 PHYC 167: Problems in General Physics (1)

 PHYC 168: Problems in General Physics (1)

 Humanities (Maximum 3 credit hours)

 Select any UNM core course in this area.

 Note: For UNM students working toward a B.S. in ENVS or a B.S. or B.A. in EPS, selected courses in engineering, computer science, anthropology, or geography may also be used, but only with permission from the main campus departments of ENVS or EPS.

 Associate of Science in Pre-Engineering

 About the Program

-This program represents the course work for the first two years of the baccalaureate degree at UNM Albuquerque Campus.
-The courses are pertinent to all fields of engineering: mechanical, chemical, nuclear, civil, and computer.
+This program represents the course work for the first two years of the baccalaureate degree at UNM Albuquerque Campus and is in compliance with the New Mexico Pre-Engineering Transfer Module..
+The courses are pertinent to all fields of engineering: mechanical, chemical, nuclear, civil, construction and computer.
 Students with this degree are qualified to enter the work force as technicians in various engineering fields or to continue their studies to the baccalaureate level.

 Specific Requirements

 1. A minimum of 66 credit hours with a minimum grade point average of 2.2 overall, with a grade of 2.5 or better in any any specifically required course.

 At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence.
 It is strongly recommended that the student check the specific requirements for the BS in the particular area of engineering of interest (chemical and nuclear, civil, electrical and computer, mechanical etc.) in order to make the best choices among the optional courses.

-2. Writing and Speaking (6 credit hours)
+2. Writing and Speaking (9 credit hours)

 ENGL 101: Composition I: Exposition (3)

 ENGL 102: Composition II: Analysis & Argument (3)

+ENGL 219 Technical Writing (3)

 3. Engineering and Computer Science (6 credit hours)

-CS 151L: Computer Programming Fundamentals for Non-Majors (3)
+CS 151L: Computer Programming Fundamentals for Non-Majors (3) and

-and

 3 credit hours selected from: